-The SPECTS Network Map offers pan/zoom, different map views, location search and access to local street images.
+The SPECTS Network Map offers pan/zoom, map/satellite view, location search and access to local street images.

 Approved routes are shown for SPECTS eligible vehicles

-By using the zoom and drag features included you are able to view and print maps at the level of detail and covering the area you need.
+By using the zoom and drag features you may view or print maps at the level of detail and covering the area you need.
 The search function allows you to centre the map on a geographic location based on an address, town, post code, or a set of coordinates.

-The SPECTS Network Map shows approved network routes, zones and restrictions as an overlay on top of Google maps.
-Roads and Maritime has no responsibility for and does not guarantee the accuracy or currency of, the underlying web mapping content published by Google Maps.
+The interactive SPECTS Network Map displays approved routes and restrictions as an overlay on Google Maps.
+Roads and Maritime Services has no responsibility for, and does not guarantee the accuracy or currency of, the underlying web mapping content published by Google Maps.

-Travel conditions and signposted restrictions which apply to an approved route or area for a restricted access vehicle must be observed.
+Travel conditions and signposted restrictions must be observed at all times.
 This map should be read in conjunction with the NSW Class 2 Safety, Productivity & Environment Construction Transport Authorisation Notice 2016.

 Eligible vehicles must be participating and monitored in the Road Infrastructure Management (RIM) application with Transport Certification Australia (TCA) and have a mass assurance system as set out in the SPECTS Business Rules.